A product launch is one of the most important steps to finding success on Amazon.

-Instead, it’s best to use one-off or limited discounts for your launch period, such as Amazon coupons, discount codes, or post-purchase rebate offers.
+Instead, it’s best to use one-off or limited discounts for your launch period, such as Amazon coupons or discount codes.

 Think about this before you kick off your Amazon product launch, as you’ll need to factor in the cost of discounting your product when budgeting your launch expenses.
 Thus, you may need to put aside capital for several shipments’ worth of inventory, as you may not be making much (if any) profit for a short time.